 My books include An American Obsession: Science, Medicine, and Homosexuality in Modern Society (University of Chicago Press, 1999), Deviant Bodies: Critical Perspectives on Difference in Science and Popular Culture (Indiana University Press, 1995), and Processed Lives: Gender and Technology in Everyday Life (Routledge, 1997).
 I have written articles and chapters on reproductive politics, the history of sexual science in the United States, contemporary scientific approaches to the sex lives of animals, love of objects, signature injuries of war, and the relationship between war-making practices and entertainment.

 In 2008, I completed a three-year National Science Foundation collaborative project on Privacy, Identity, and Technology, with Paul Dourish and Simon Cole.
 I chaired the department of Women's Studies at UC Irvine from 2005 through 2008 and from 2010 through 2012.
 I was a member of the Critical Theory Institute at UC Irvine from 2005 through 2008.
-I am the founder and coordinator of the Queer Studies Minor degree program at UCI.
+I am the founder and former coordinator of the Queer Studies Minor degree program at UCI.
+I am chairing the department again for the 2017-2018 academic year.

 Select Media Appearances